SeraphJACK/SimpleLogin/README.md

 **You don't need to configure anything if you don't care much.**

-Players' password does not need to be inputted manually, instead, the client would generate a random UUID as the password and save it in `.minecraft/.sl_password`, and send it to the server when joining.
+Players' password does not need to be inputted manually, instead, the client would ask for a password when opening Multiplayer for the first time and save it in `.minecraft/.sl_password`, then send it to the server when joining.

 The server will remember the player's password when he joins for the first time, and when he joins later the server will check if the password matches the first one.